ladakh permit guide foreign riders 2026

 Turtuk

 Pakistan border area.
-Included in the Nubra zone PAP.
+Included in the Nubra zone PAP — no separate document needed.
 Accessible to all nationalities except those requiring MHA permits.

 ⛔ PAP Required